Decathlon/kubernetes-status-to-github/setup/setup.md

 ## Setup

-The controller is available as a docker image here: decathlon/status-to-deployment:1.2.3.
+The controller is available as a docker image here: [decathlon/kubernetes-status-to-github:0.7.0](https://hub.docker.com/r/decathlon/kubernetes-status-to-github). (check the available tags from either release or dockerhub list).
 Using the latest version is recommended.
 But before launching the controller, it is important to understand how to configure it: